 The Bottom Line

-Becoming a motivational speaker takes a lot of effort, and it doesn’t happen overnight, but it is a great way to earn a living or simply just to earn a few extra bucks.
+Becoming a motivational speaker won’t happen overnight.
+It takes a lot of effort, dedication and focus.
+If you can build a following and get your message out, it is a great way to earn a living or simply just to earn a few extra bucks.
+You will not only be helping people, but many often report a rush after being on stage in front of a group.

-And the most important part of it is that you will be helping many people who need to hear your message.
-What better way to leave your mark on this word?
+The most important part is that you have the opportunity to help many people who need to hear your message.
+You will inspire people and help them become better versions of themselves.
+What an amazing way to leave your mark on this word.

 Featured photo credit: Priscilla Du Preez via unsplash.com